estradiol pharmacokinetics playground

 Acknowledgements

 Initial idea and development by alix.
 Code improvement and refactoring by Meringue.
-Additional help from GearKite, Jess, Xea, and idk2848.
+Help with data digitization from Annie.
+Additional help from Diamond, GearKite, Jess, Xea, and idk2848.

 DISCLAIMER